Contact categories

 Open a person or organization in Contacts.

-Set Category from the detail panel.
-Prefer organization-level category when the whole firm is one type.
+Set Firm type and Relationship stage from the detail panel.
+Prefer organization-level fields when the whole firm is one type.

-Filter the table by category before market-planning sessions.
+Filter the table by category or relationship stage before market-planning sessions.